elliotperviz/cmms/md/C01_02/README.md

   run             10000
   ########################
   ```
-  Extract the thermodynamic output from `log.lammps` using your preferred approach (`sed`/`awk`).
+  Extract the thermodynamic output from "log.lammps" using your preferred approach (`sed`/`awk`).
 You may want to visualize the trajectory in `vmd`, or plot the variation of thermodynamic variables as a function of time in `gnuplot`.

 **Questions**